nowhere-in-space/proxmox-migrator/README.md

 - SSH access to Proxmox VE clusters
 - Web browser for interface access
 - Enough free space for vm disks cache
+- Tested on Proxmox VE 8.4.9.
+Based on API reference, all 8.X versions are supported.

 ## Installation